OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/getting-started.md

         public_address: localhost
     ```

-You can use an asterisk as a wildcard operator to get all child elements.
+We can use an asterisk as a wildcard operator to get all child elements.
 The following command returns a list of all nodes.

 === "Query"
     ```shell linenums="1"